nzbgetcom/nzbget/docs/WINDOWS.md

 ```
 cmake .. -DENABLE_TESTS=ON -DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-windows-static
 ```
   - Disable TLS.
-Use this option if you can not use OpenSSL.
+Use this option if you can not use OpenSSL but some features of nzbget will stop working, such as Extension Manager:

 ```
 cmake .. -DDISABLE_TLS=ON -DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-windows-static
 ```